donejs/donejs/docs/guide.md

 });
 ```

-The template at `pmo/restaurant/list/list.stache`:
+And add a simple template at `pmo/restaurant/list/list.stache`:

 ```
 <a can-href="{page='home'}">Homepage</a>
 <h2>Restaurants</h2>
 ```

-We now have this folder structure:
+We will add more functionality to this element in a later chapter.
+Your folder structure should look like this:

 ```
 ├── node_modules
 ├── package.json
-├── pmo
+├── pmo/
 |   ├── app.js
 |   └── main.stache
+|   ├── order/
+|   |   ├── history.component
-|   ├── restaurant
+|   ├── restaurant/
-|   |   ├── list
+|   |   ├── list/
 |   |   |   ├── list.js
 |   |   |   ├── list.stache
 ```

-### Create the order history element

 ## Setting up routing

-In this part, you will create routes, two pages that are managed by custom elements,
+In this part, we will create routes and dynamically load and bring the custom elements we created together on the main page.
-and then make it possible to navigate between pages.

 ### Create Routes

-Routing works slightly different than what you might be used to from other libraries Instead of declaring routes and mapping those to actions, our application will use CanJS [can.route]() which allows to map property names from a URL string to properties in our application state.
-As a result, our routes will just be a different representation of our application.
+Routing works slightly different than what you might be used to from other libraries.
+Instead of declaring routes and mapping those to actions, our application will use CanJS [can.route](http://canjs.com/docs/can.route.html) which allows to map property names from a URL string to properties in our application state.
+As a result, our routes will just be a different representation of the application state.

 If you want to learn more about CanJS routing visit the CanJS guide on [Application State and Routing](http://canjs.com/2.3-pre/guides/AppStateAndRouting.html).

-Change our `pmo/app.js` file to:
+To add the routes, change `pmo/app.js` to:

 ```
 // pmo/app.js
 import AppMap from "can-ssr/app-map";
-import 'can/map/define/';
 import route from 'can/route/';

 const AppState = AppMap.extend({
-  define: {
-    message: {
-      value: 'Hello World!'
+  message: 'Hello World!'
-    }
-  }
 });

+export default AppState;

 route(':page', { page: 'home' });
 route(':page/:slug', { slug: null });